aniru-dh21/AuthSignal-MagicLink/README.md

 This flow ensures users can sign up using a chosen username, and set up Magic Link authetication via email for both signup and login.

 ## Authsignal Actions

+Authsignal allows you to create actions to track and manage user interactions in your application.
+Actions are events that can be triggered by users, such as signing up or logging in.
+By creating custom actions, you can have more control over the authentication process and implement specific authentication methods like Magic Link Authentication.

+To create an action on your Authsignal dashboard, follow these steps:

+1. Click on **"Actions"** in your Authsignal dashboard.

+2. Click on **"Click a new action"** to create a new action.

+3. Enter a name for the action that describes its purpose or the user interaction it represents.

+4. Next, you can configure the rule for the action.
+In our case, since we want to implement Magic Link Authentication, we will add a rule to challenge users with Email Magic Link.
+This will send a magic link to the user's email for authentication.

+5. Save the action the apply the rule and make it active.